cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 ## {% fa fa-angle-right %} Is there code coverage?

 There is nothing currently built into Cypress to do this.
 Adding code coverage around end-to-end tests is much harder than unit tests and it may not be feasible to do in a generic way.
 You can read in more detail about code coverage {% issue 346 'here' %}.
-In particular we think code coverage is not as useful as:
+You may find some other coverage utilities useful when writing end-to-end tests like:

 - {% url "element coverage" https://glebbahmutov.com/blog/element-coverage/ %}
 - {% url "application state coverage" https://glebbahmutov.com/blog/hyperapp-state-machine/ %}